WhyAsh5114/Dota2-Rampage-Finder/README.md

 Requirements:
-1. dota2api
-2. kivy
+1. kivy

 Limitations:
-1. Can only look for 100 matches per hero
+1. Can only look for 100 matches
 2. Too old unparsed matches won't be able to be parsed as their replays are no longer available